zachtaylor1/SWProj/README.md

 6. Tracking the temporary keys and allowing for their assignments
 7. A Message system for users to message each other for arbitrary items

 Note: the main project is contained in the SWProjv1 folder.
-The only required files outside that folder are script.sql and filler.
-Please ignore the rest.
+The other relevant files are in Everything Else.
+Disregard the other files.